Yes, Race Matters In Voice Acting. Here’s Why.

 It’s hard enough for Black voice actors to get the Black roles.
 You all have so many white characters to play, why wade through our kiddie pool when you have oceans?

-I know that there are non-Black voice actors who want to flex their acting range, but the Black characters we seldom get are not your opportunity to do that.
+I know that there are non-Black voice actors who want to flex their acting range, but the Black characters we seldom get are not your opportunities to do that.

 There are other ways to demonstrate range.
-Voice an alien, a robot, an anthropomorphic puppy, it’s animation/games.
+Voice an alien, a robot, an anthropomorphic puppy, it’s animation/fantasy/games.
 The options are endless.

 And if you’re so bored of your own culture that you want to explore everyone else’s, I think that’s saying more about how you feel about your race than anything.